Character Classes

 - Each class gains one or more class abilities.
 Class abilities cannot be learned by any other class.

-- Each class has four skills that characters start with five ranks in.
+- Each class has four class skills that characters start with five ranks in.

 - Each class has a selection of starting skill proficiencies.
 Starting proficiencies are a mix of weapon training, armor training and skill training.